Stowarzyszenie-Talent/sioworkers/README.md

 # What is this repo?
-The version of sioworkers used by Stowarzyszenie Talent It's deployed on wyzwania.programuj.edu.pl and locally on camps.
+The version of sioworkers used by Stowarzyszenie Talent.
+It's deployed on wyzwania.programuj.edu.pl and locally on camps.

 See the respective branches for additional info.

 # INSTALLATION